nawafalrumaihi/Python-Projects/README.md

 A combination of my Python projects.

-Some are exercises and examples provided by Learn Python Programming Masterclass hosted on Udemy, thanks Tim!
+Some are exercises and examples provided by Learn Python Programming Masterclass hosted on Udemy, thanks Tim and JP!

 Link:
 https://www.udemy.com/course/python-the-complete-python-developer-course/